Thank You to our Biathlon Center Supporters!

 CMBC’s vision is to provide a unique gateway of opportunity for those of all abilities to grow, develop and excel through the sport of biathlon.

 The Venue: The heart of this unique gateway is the construction of a 30 point, world class, Biathlon and Multi-Sport Venue on Casper Mountain.
-Natrona County and the Casper Mountain Biathlon Club propose in partnership to build a Biathlon Venue to be constructed on Casper Mountain adjacent to the current Nordic Ski Trails.
-The first phase of development will prepare the site and result in an operational nine 50 meter shooting lanes and six 10 meter “paralympic” shooting lanes of an eventual 30 lane facility.
+Natrona County and the Casper Mountain Biathlon Club have built a Cross Country Ski and Biathlon Venue on Casper Mountain adjacent to the current Nordic Ski Trails.
 The venue will serve as a competition and training site for summer and winter biathlon, adaptive recreation programs for people with disabilities, cross country skiing, running, and mountain biking events.
-This venue, when completed, will establish Casper as a premier national training and competition destination for biathlon as well as enhance the local economy, increase public land on Casper Mountain and increase local recreation opportunities.
+This venue, when completed, will establish Casper as a premier national training and competition destination for cross country skiing and biathlon as well as enhance the local economy, increase public land on Casper Mountain and increase local recreation opportunities.
 Phase 1 has been completed.
 Phase 2 is underway.
 One of the major goals of Phase 2 is to built 5 kilometers of paved pathways that will serve roller ski racing and training loops as well as public recreational trails.

 - 30-point 50-meter .22 cal biathlon range providing Summer and Winter use for biathlon

 - 20-point 10-meter paralympic biathlon range providing Summer and Winter use for athletes with disability.
 Athletes use air rifles or electronic audio rifles for the visually impaired.

 - FIS (International Ski Federation), IBU (International Biathlon Union) & IPC (International Paralympic Comittee) Standard Race Course providing Winter use for biathlon and nordic races, including junior high, high school, regional, paralympic, state, citizen, national and continental level races